-If you have noticed that your emails are going to spam for various receivers, this can indicate a many reasons why this has happened:
+If you have noticed that your emails are going to spam for various receivers, this can indicate many reasons why this has happened:

-- your content is being detected as spam like;
+Your content is being detected as spam-like

-The phpmail() function is very popular, but it is already outdated due to insufficient security.
-This feature is enabled on shared hosting, you can use it for one-time sending messages, but for regular correspondence you need to switch from phpmail() to SMTP.
+The simple phpmail() function is very popular, but it is already outdated due to insufficient security.
+While the opportunity to use phpmail() is enabled on our servers, and you can use it for one-time sending and testing messages.
+For regular correspondence, you need to switch from phpmail() to SMTP.

 An additional nice bonus when switching to SMTP: if the message is sent via phpmail() then the recipients will see it this way: